apache/beam/website/www/site/content/en/documentation/ml/online-clustering.md

 limitations under the License.
 -->

-# OnlineClustering Example
+# Online Clustering Example

-The OnlineClustering example demonstrates how to setup a realtime clustering pipeline that can read text from Pub/Sub, convert the text into an embedding using a language model, and cluster the text using BIRCH.
+The online clustering example demonstrates how to set up a real-time clustering pipeline that can read text from Pub/Sub, convert the text into an embedding using a language model, and cluster the text using BIRCH.

-### Dataset for Clustering
+## Dataset for Clustering
-The example uses a dataset called [emotion](https://huggingface.co/datasets/emotion).
-It contains 20,000 English Twitter messages with 6 basic emotions: anger, fear, joy, love, sadness, and surprise.
+This example uses a dataset called [emotion](https://huggingface.co/datasets/emotion) that contains 20,000 English Twitter messages with 6 basic emotions: anger, fear, joy, love, sadness, and surprise.
 The dataset has three splits: train, validation, and test.
 Because it contains the text and the category (class) of the dataset, it's a supervised dataset.
-To access this dataset, use [HuggingFace Datasets](https://huggingface.co/docs/datasets/index).
+To access this dataset, use the [Hugging Face datasets page](https://huggingface.co/docs/datasets/index).

-The following shows examples from the train split of the dataset:
+The following text shows examples from the train split of the dataset:

 | Text        | Type of emotion |